 The Nosey Chef is staring to ponder which of our recipes has the oldest origin.
 Meatballs date from about 200BC – which is pretty old.
 Fishcakes, however, while sharing their Chinese roots with meatballs, may be far older, with estimates suggesting that are a much as 4000 years old.
-While modern, up-scale fishcakes use fresh fish, the original appears to be a means of using up leftover cooed fish.
+While modern, up-scale fishcakes use fresh fish, the original appears to be a means of using up leftover cooked fish.
 As a vehicle for leftover poached salmon, the king of recipes has to be fishcakes.

 The ‘probably nonsense’ origin take goes like this: